devopsdays/devopsdays-web/CONTRIBUTING.md

 ### Guidelines

 1. Code changes that affect the overall site should be made only in the [devopsdays-theme](https://github.com/devopsdays/devopsdays-theme) repo.
-Theme changes will be made there, and when released, will be migrated to this repo.
+Theme changes will be made there, and when released, will be used in this repo.
 1. We use [github issues](https://github.com/devopsdays/devopsdays-theme/issues) to track work, so feel free to create new issues if you like (or read/comment on existing ones).
 1. If you are proposing a change that affects the overall site, and is not tied to an existing issue, please open a [new issue](https://github.com/devopsdays/devopsdays-theme/issues) so that it can be discussed by the team, prior to submitting a pull request.

-### Do not make changes to non-content files
+### Only make changes to event content files
 "Content" means anything inside the `/content/...`, `/data/...`, or `/static/...` directories.

 Changes to content should be submitted as a separate PR from changes to site functionality.
 It would be additionally delightful if you label PR's for site functionality (such as `bug` or `enhancement`), but that's not required.